acidburn0zzz/MS-Docs-Les-Outils-en-Kits-du-cloud-azure-fr-fr.duia.eu/docs/manage/azure-server-management/guest-configuration-policy.md

 By default, we recommend that you enable the following policies:

-- [Preview]: Audit to verify that password-security settings are correct on Linux and Windows machines.
+- **Preview:** Audit to verify that password-security settings are correct on Linux and Windows machines.
 - Audit to verify that certificates are not nearing expiration on Windows VMs.

 -->